kissmetrics/km-support/_posts/2015-08-13-attribution.md

 ## Attribution

 Attribution is a method for assigning credit for sales and conversions to touchpoints in a customer's lifecycle throughout your website or app.
-Attribution is available across all Kissmetrics reports.
+Attribution is available across most Kissmetrics reports.

 ## Attribution Models

 An attribution model is the rule that figures out how to credit sales and conversions to touchpoints in conversion paths.
 Each model groups customers into buckets based on how they interact with your website or app.

-For example, the Breakdown Over Time model in Kissmetrics assigns 100% credit to the final touchpoint/click that immediately precede sales or conversions.
+For example, the Last Touch model in Kissmetrics assigns 100% credit to the final touchpoint/click that immediately precede sales or conversions.
 In contrast, the First Ever model assigns 100% credit to touchpoints that brought the customer in when we first saw them come to the site or app as an anonymous user.

 ## Kissmetrics Attribution Models